Mini Pumpkin Cheesecakes

 With Halloween coming up, I wanted to share something festive.

-This mini pumpkin cheesecake recipe is very creamy and taste like pumpkin heaven.
 I really like how they turned out black and orange because not many foods can give you that natural black look.

 I’m not opposed to food coloring, but my hands get very, uh, colorful when I do use it.

 Not only are they black and orange for Halloween, they’re small batch pumpkin cheesecakes, which make a great Thanksgiving for two dessert.